|

 Malus

-'HARRY BAKER' Dark pink
+'HARRY BAKER'

-disease resistance.
-Extremely attractive variety.
+good disease resistance.

-photo Malus 'Harry Baker' 21st April |
+Image Malus 'Harry Baker' 21st April.
+Right 17th August. |

 |